 4.6) Submission materials include photographs and video that may picture students.
 Coaches must acquire and handle such images in a manner that complies with their organization's image policy and provide parents/guardians with the opportunity to opt out of including their student in submission materials.
 Coaches are liable for ensuring that all images they submit to the Institute via the Challenge do not picture any students who have opted out.

-4.7) By submitting an entry, each Team (collectively the Coach(es), student team members, and minor team members’ parents or guardians) grants to Institute the right to display the submitted entry materials, photographs, and team biographical information (including names, school names, grades, city and state) on the Challenge website.
+4.7) By submitting an entry, each Team (collectively the Coach(es), student team members, and minor team members’ parents or guardians) grants to Institute the right to display the submitted entry materials, photographs, and team biographical information (including names, school names, grades, city and state, and country) on the Challenge website.
 The Institute may also use such photographs and information, with appropriate attribution, for educational or research purposes, advertising and promotion, or any other legal purposes, in any and all media now or hereafter known throughout the world in perpetuity without further notice, permission, or compensation, except where prohibited by law.